oscarhealth/style-guides/python.rst

 - Complicated comprehensions are difficult to read and understand.
 Each component (mapping, for, filter) should fit on a single line.
-Do not use multiple for and filter clauses.
+Do not nest comprehensions.

-Prefer newer syntax, use generators where possible
+Use generators where possible
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Use the newer dict comprehension syntax ``{x:y for x, y in foo}``
-  versus the old style syntax ``dict(x, y for x, y in foo)``.

 - Prefer generator comprehensions to list comprehension when possible.